-Stromboli names a small island located in the Tyrrhenian Sea.
-This sits just off the northern coast of Sicily, in Europe.
-The island of Stromboli contains one of the three active volcanoes in Italy.
+- First of all, the term Stromboli names a small island located in the Tyrrhenian Sea.
+This surprisingly impressive island sits just off the northern coast of Sicily, in Europe.
+Furthermore, the relatively small island actually contains one of the three active volcanoes in Italy.

-It also forms one of the eight islands comprising the Aeolian Islands, an active volcanic arc north of Sicily.
-The name of the island derives from Ancient Greek and means swollen form.
+- In addition, the magnificent site also forms one of the eight islands comprising the Aeolian Islands.
+Further, this itself represents an active volcanic arc north of Sicily.
+Also, the name of the remarkable small island derives from Ancient Greek.
+In that language it means swollen form.

-These often appear visible from many points on the island and from the surrounding sea.
-This gave rise to the island’s nickname: Lighthouse of the Mediterranean.
+- To the continued amazement of those who appreciate the power of Nature, these often appear visible from many points on Stromboli.
+But, they also often appear within the surrounding sea.
+It’s tendency to be nearly constantly active gave rise to the island’s nickname; Lighthouse of the Mediterranean.

-A total of three active craters sit at the peak.
-Yet another significant geological feature of Stromboli bears the name of Sciara del Fuoco.
+The site boasts a quite impressive statistic.
+That holds true because of the fact that a total of three active craters sit at the peak.
+Yet another significant geological feature of the island bears the name of Sciara del Fuoco.
 This names a large horseshoe-shaped depression created over the past 13,000 years.

-It formed due to several collapses on the northwestern side of the cone.
-About 1.2 mi (2 km) to the northeast lies the remnant of the original volcano.
+However, this particular outstanding physical feature of Stromboli formed due to a series of powerful natural events.
+That’s because several collapses occurred on the northwestern side of the cone of the mountain.
+Furthermore, about 1.2 mi (2 km) to the northeast lies the remnant of the original volcano.

 Stromboli Activity Patterns

-Stromboli has been in almost continuous eruption for the past 2,000 years.
-Eruptions in the summit craters have maintained a fairly regular pattern.
-These include mild to moderate eruptions of incandescent volcanic bombs.
+To the continued amazement of researchers, Stromboli has been in almost continuous eruption for the past 2,000 years.
+In addition, the eruptions in the summit craters have maintained a fairly regular pattern.
+These activity patterns include mild to moderate eruptions of incandescent volcanic bombs.

-The intervals of these eruptive events range from every few minutes to every few hours.
+Nevertheless, the time between events also remains incredible.
+That’s because the intervals between these eruptive events range from every few minutes to every few hours.
 Eruptions from the craters at the summit typically result in a few short bursts.
-They are, however, highly energetic in nature.
+They also remain highly energetic in nature.

-The activity type of Stromboli remains almost exclusively explosive.
-However, lava flows do occur periodically when volcanic activity is high.
+Visiting the site remains highly exciting, yet potentially dangerous.
+Unfortunately for the interested viewer, the activity type of Stromboli remains almost exclusively explosive.
+However, comparatively slower slower and less dangerous lava flows do occur periodically when volcanic activity is high.